dhall-lang/dhall-lang/standard/beta-normalization.md

 ```

 `Natural/show` transforms a `Natural` number into a `Text` literal representing
-valid Dhall code for representing that `Natural` number:
+valid Dhall code for representing that `Natural` number in decimal notation:

     f ⇥ Natural/show   a ⇥ n